Tiyyo/SkillCoop/README.md

 ## Features

-- Google OAuth2 Authentication
-- User profile information management.
+- Organize football matches among friends.
+- Find matchs in your area that need players.
+- Chat with friends in real-time.
 - Friend list management.
 Get suggestions of friends to add.
-- Organize football matches among friends.
 - Automatic team creation based on each player's skill level.
 - Track personal progress through the evolution of global statistics over time.
 - Maintain a record of all played matches.
+- User profile information management.
+- Google OAuth2 Authentication
+- Get notifications on invitations, messages, and more.

+## Comming soon

+- Find available players to complete your team.
+- Mobile app.

 ### Apps and Packages